abdulrafay0330/abdulrafay0330/README.md

 - 👋 Hi, I’m @abdulrafay0330
 - 👀 I’m interested in ...
-Codig and web development
+Coding and web development
 - 🌱 I’m currently learning ... web development and
 - 💞️ I’m looking to collaborate on ... projects
 - 📫 How to reach me ... just email or dm me